 - Try not to play with the jewelry unless you are cleaning it.
 The more you irritate it, the harder it will be to heal.

 - Do not over clean, as drying it out will also irritate it.

 - The average healing time for most ear piercings ranges from 6–10 weeks.
 Cartilage piercings take longer to heal.

 - Lobe: This can range from a single piercing to several.
 It's fastest to heal, and it's usually placed at the fleshy portion of the bottom of the ear.

 - Orbital: A ring through two piercings, usually in the outer conch area

 - Industrial: A barbell pierced through two sides of the ear.
 The standard industrial crosses the top of the ear.

-- Inner Conch: A barbell or CBR pierced through the inner portion of the cartilage.
+- Inner Conch: A barbell or captive bead ring (CBR) pierced through the inner portion of the cartilage.

 - Rook: Pierced through the antihelix, the ridge above the Daith ridge.
 Prone to rejection/migration.

 - Snug: Horizontal piercing of the antihelix, across from the tragus.